NexusMutual/docs/docs/using/buy-cover.md

 Your cover appears in the [app](https://app.nexusmutual.io/dashboard).
 If you suffer a loss, see [File a claim](/using/file-a-claim).

 Cover runs to its end date, then stops.
 You can edit the cover to extend its period, see [Cover](/protocol/cover#flexible-coverage).
-A renewal order extends it automatically, see [Place a limit order](/using/limit-orders).
+A renewal order buys the next cover automatically, see [Place a limit order](/using/limit-orders).